 Jordan Lake Academy knows the importance of staying fiscally solvent.
 Fiscal solvency will require discipline and transparency.
 The business manager is responsible for keeping JLA compliant with all applicable laws and keeping JLA on budget.
 All purchases will flow through the office of the business manager and will require their approval or sign off.
 Purchase initiatives that begin in the business office will require the Lead Administrators approval.
-In this way there is oversight of the schools fiscal activities by the business manager and oversight of the business office by the Lead Administrator.
+In this way there is oversight of the business office by the Lead Administrator.
 The Lead Administrator will report on the fiscal doings of the school at each regular meetings of the board of directors and provide documentation for them to review.
 The board of directors will continue to refine policies around finances as they seek a healthy balance between correct governance oversight and leaving the day to day operations to the school administration.